awesomemotive/one-click-demo-import/readme.txt

 === One Click Demo Import ===
 Contributors: capuderg, cyman
-Tags: import, content, demo data, widgets, settings Requires at least: 4.0.0
+Tags: import, content, demo, data, widgets, settings Requires at least: 4.0.0
 Tested up to: 4.4.2
 Stable tag: 1.0
 License: GPLv3 or later

-Import your demo data, widgets and theme settings with one click.
+Import your demo content, widgets and theme settings with one click.
 Theme authors!
 Enable simple demo import for your theme demo data.

 == Description ==

 This plugin will create a submenu page under Appearance with the title **Import demo data**.

 If the theme you are using does not have any predefined import files, then you will be presented with two file upload inputs.
-First one is required and you will have to upload a demo data XML file, for the actual demo import.
+First one is required and you will have to upload a demo content XML file, for the actual demo import.
 The second one is optional and will ask you for a WIE or JSON file for widgets import.

 This plugin is using the improved WP import that you can find here: https://github.com/humanmade/WordPress-Importer.